charlieboardy14/The-Grand-Detour/posts/2025-06-28-kia-picanto.md

 It's not a bad car, not really.
 It's just... nothing.
 It's the automotive equivalent of a sigh, a four-wheeled shrug that says, "I guess this will do."
 And in a world of passion, excitement, and automotive artistry, "good enough" is the most damning indictment of all.

-But, after all is said, it is the world's single greatest starter car: The Red Fate.
+But, after all is said, it is the world's single greatest starter car.

 R﻿IP - Replaced.